Our Bilingual School

 As a teaching team we are committed to providing all children with the opportunity to achieve through our highly differentiated curriculum.
 Extensive use of technology, thinking tools and a wide range of extra curricula activities extend and enrich their learning.

-The culture of our school is underpinned by our deep belief that childhood is a precious and unique moment in time.
-Children need to be nurtured in a quiet yet stimulating environment.
+The culture of our school is underpinned by our deep belief that childhood is a precious and unique moment in time. students need to be nurtured in a quiet yet stimulating environment.
 Childhood is a time to be exposed to a wide range of cultural and artistic experiences to discover talents, ignite curiosity, passion and optimism.
 The ‘Early Years’ of schooling are when a child develops their self-esteem as a learner and this growth needs to be nurtured and developed with care and dedication.
 This crucial time is also when strong foundations in literacy and numeracy are built to ensure future success.

 Thank you for your interest in our school.